-Maximum Timeframe
+Maximum Timeframe: The students must complete his/her certificate or diploma program/course within 150% of the published length, as reflected in the Program Chart contained in this catalog.
 Students are expected to complete their program within 150 percent of the published length of the program (or 1.5 times the number of credits or hours in their program).
-ROP calculations help assure that students will complete their programs within the maximum time frame.
+Quantitative Measure or Rate of Progress calculations help assure that students will complete their programs within the maximum time frame.

-Effect of Transfer Credit on SAP
+Effect of Transfer Credit on SAP: